progit/progit/it/01-introduction/01-chapter1.markdown

 	$ sudo port install git-core +svn +doc +bash_completion +gitweb

-You donít have to add all the extras, but youíll probably want to include +svn in case you ever have to use Git with Subversion repositories (see Chapter 8).
+You don‚Äôt have to add all the extras, but you‚Äôll probably want to include +svn in case you ever have to use Git with Subversion repositories (see Chapter 8).

 ### Installing on Windows ###